 I am just amazed how different their little personalities and physical characteristics are.
 My Connor (2nd born) is a stubby little guy with dark hair and has been very active and “talkative” since the moment we brought him home.
 He weighed over 8.5 lbs at birth and you can almost watch him grow everyday (13.5 lbs now)!
 My Hunter (first born) came into this word a tall boy and he still flaunts his long and lean body with his beautiful blond hair and blue eyes.

 My pregnancies (and deliveries) were just as different as my son’s physiques.
 My first pregnancy was over shadowed with migraines and a 60 pound weight gain.
 I also packed on the pounds after his birth eating tons of convenience foods (fast food), “healthy” cereal, sprouted breads and a lack of self control.
+I visited my dentist for emergency tooth repair and he lectured me on healthy eating habits.
+Read more about the office here as this is the best dental clinic I have ever attended.
 When he was around 3 or 4 months old I discovered the book “Wheat Belly,” and cut out all of the grains, sugars and high carb foods out of my diet.
 I did it over night.
 I am an all or nothing person and that is how I approached giving up grains and embracing this new lifestyle.
 I begin to feel better, I had less headaches from low blood sugar, I dropped my “baby” weight in a few months, getting back to my pre-pregnancy weight by the time Hunter was 7 months old.
 I embraced this way of eating and I have never looked back.

 I loved this way of eating so much that I started a blog to share my recipes and later started working on a cookbook which has been my lifelong dream!
 I became pregnant with Connor while working on recipes for the cookbook (not at the same time, ha!)
 While testing recipes, I was eating lots of food and lots of desserts….grain-free & low-carb of course!
 I allowed myself to eat as many grain-free “goodies” as I wanted.
 In my mind it was better than eating their wheat & sugar counterparts!
 Towards the very end of my pregnancy, I did find myself eating a few corn chips at the Mexican restaurant or some rice at the Japanese restaurant.
 Overall, I was very happy that I stuck to the grain-free lifestyle while pregnant and only gained 45 pounds verses 60 pounds that I did with my first (even though I was praying to only gain 20)!